 Large trucking firms and their insurance providers are able to spend great sums of money to avoid losing a personal injury or wrongful death claim in a Maryland courtroom.
 With teams of lawyers who do nothing but defend their clients against lawsuits brought by trucking-related traffic accident victims, the trucking industry will fight hard to avoid paying out any monetary claim, even though they or their employees may be negligent to start with.

-At the law offices of Lebowitz & Mzhen, LLC, our skilled legal staff has the training and courtroom experience to meet the commercial trucking industry head-on.
+At the law offices of Lebowitz & Mzhen Personal Injury Lawyers, our skilled legal staff has the training and courtroom experience to meet the commercial trucking industry head-on.
 Our business is defending the rights of innocent victims of injury-related automobile, commercial trucking and motorcycle collisions.
 Our extensive background in personal injury and insurance law gives us the tools to help our clients recover damages in the form of medical-related costs, rehabilitation expenses and fees for long-term nursing care.

 We understand that many injuries caused by negligent truck drivers can result in pain and suffering for years to come.
 Because of this, we know that the physical discomfort and financial hardship does not necessarily end after the initial surgery following a bad interstate or beltway accident.
 For the average person on his own, the odds of receiving a reasonable and appropriate monetary settlement from an insurance company following a commercial motor vehicle (CMV) can be very slight.